Fall 2015 Enrollment

 Loyola is proud to embrace the Jesuit philosophy in collaboration with its educational ideals.
-The Jesuit philosophy concerns the development and well-being of the whole.
-That said, a Loyola education is about progression of the body, mind, and spirit.
-No part can be left behind because they complement one another.
+The Jesuit philosophy concerns the development and wellbeing of the whole.
+That said, a Loyola education is about the progression of the body, mind, and spirit.
+No part can be left behind, because they complement one another.

 60% of Loyola students study abroad during their undergraduate experience.
-The University highly encourages the experience, noting the benefits of cross-cultural communication skills and an appreciation for another culture.
-The majority of students study for a semester’s length during their junior year.
-Planning for an international experience should start a year prior to departure.
+The University highly encourages such an experience, noting the benefits of cross-cultural communication skills and the appreciation for diverse cultures.
+The majority of students study for a semester’s length during their junior year, enriching their academic experiences with compelling information and adventures.

 |International Student Organization||x|